LiminLi-xjtu/CML_model/README.md

 ## Datasets

+We use the simulation dataset ```data/graph_noise_epsilon_square2.mat```, which contains A and X at various noise levels.
+The code for generating the simulation data can be found in ```generate simulation data/```.

-The 6 datasets we used: Cora, Citeseer, ACM, WiKi, DBLP, PubMed.
+We used six real attribute graph datasets: Cora, Citeseer, ACM, WiKi, DBLP, PubMed.
 The ```data/``` holds several small datasets that can be used as demos.
 The full dataset can be accessed at https://drive.google.com/drive/folders/10Y2uqmQy21HPfgKBvxMov1svskxkOxXf?usp=sharing .
 If you want to run the full dataset, just download all the data and put them in the ```data/``` directory.